utuhiro78/merge-ut-dictionaries/README.md

 #sudachidict="true"
 ```

-If you already have the latest mozcdic-ut-jawiki.txt.tar.bz2, put it to merge-ut-dictionaries/src/ and comment out "jawiki".
+If you already have the latest jawiki, put it to src/ and comment out ```jawiki="true"```.
 Do the same for other dictionaries.

 Generate mozcdic-ut.txt.